Man survives for multiple days in Arizona desert with nothing but crackers and beer

 3-Day Forecast

-A man stranded in the desert mountains with nothing but beer and crackers in the car lived to tell an amazing story of survival.
+A man stranded in the desert mountains in Arizona with nothing but beer and crackers in the car lived to tell an amazing story of survival.

 Mick Ohman found himself standing on a road made of boulders staring at a trail of transmission fluid strung out behind his broken down SUV.
-He was several miles southwest of Crown King and all alone in the sweltering desert.
+He was several miles southwest of Crown King, Arizona and all alone in the sweltering desert.

 Mick picked up his phone and talked and recorded a message he hoped nobody would ever see: “If you find this phone and I didn't do so well, please tell my sisters how much I love them.”

-Mick’s voice quivers as he said the words.
+Mick’s voice quivered as he said the words.
 But it’s the only time he got emotional over 48 hours lost in the Arizona wilderness.

-Looking back now, Mick realizes there were lots of little mistakes that led to the life threatening situation.
+Looking back now, Mick said he realizes there were lots of little mistakes that led to the life-threatening situation.

 “I didn't tell anybody where I was going.
 I thought I was just going to Crown King to have lunch,” said Mick.
 He also said trusting Google Maps was a bad idea.